Female Buddha Mantras

 Tara: Female Buddha Savioress

-Tara exists as a goddess in many other traditions and countries, including Hinduism, Polynesian mythology, Druidism, Finland (Tar, Woman of Wisdom), Roman mythology (Terra, Earth Mother), and South America (the goddess Tarahumara).
-Tara is one of the most important deities in Tibet, Nepal and Mongolia. her Tibetan name is Drolma, meaning “she who sees.”
+Tara exists as a goddess in many traditions and countries, including Hinduism, Polynesian mythology, Druidism, Finland (Tar, Woman of Wisdom), Roman mythology (Terra, Earth Mother), and South America (the goddess Tarahumara).
+Tara is one of the most important deities in Tibet, Nepal and Mongolia.
+Her Tibetan name is Drolma, meaning “she who sees.”

-Akasadhatesvari: Sovereign Lady
+Dhatvishvari Female Buddha: Sovereign Lady

 In mandalas of the five dhayani buddhas and their consorts, Akasadhatesvari sits in the center of the mandala.
 Thus, she embodies and harmonizes the qualities of all of the female buddhas as well as their male counterparts.
 She is said to ride a lion.
 This may be a reference to the “lion’s roar” which is a the proclamation of the truth of the Buddha’s teaching.